Cathwyler/MagicRemoteService/README.md

 ## Introduction

 ### About security</br>
 There no encription data betwen the TV and the PC.
 Don't use it if you are unsure of the security of your local network.
 I strongly recommend to not use it on the internet without a VPN connection.
-D'ont use it to enter password, bank card or any sensitive data.
+Don't use it to enter password, bank card or any other sensitive information.
 I clear myself of any responsibility if you got data hacked.

 ### Before begin you need :</br>
 - VisualStudio or MSBuild.
 Please refere to https://visualstudio.microsoft.com/fr/</br>